When is the release date for Disney Pixar's Soul? Voice cast, plot and more

 Everything you need to know about Pixar's second brand new feature of the year.

-Anticipation for a new Pixar film is always high – and a new trailer for the animation studio’s new jazzy feature Soul has only seen excitement levels rise further.
+Christmas is just around the corner and so is the release of Soul – Pixar’s latest animated flick starring Jamie Foxx as a teacher who, after an unfortunate accident, finds himself stuck in limbo.

-The film is set to be Pixar’s second release of 2020, following the springtime release of Onward, and the new trailer is a long time coming, with several delays to the film’s release having already been made due to the coronavirus pandemic.
+In the run-up to the studio’s second release of 2020, fans have been treated to a first-look at Soul, introducing teacher Joe (Foxx) as he encourages his music students to get lost in the jazz they’re playing.

-Recently a further date change was announced, while fans might have to make do with the small-screen experience rather than heading to the cinema.
+It’s been a bumpy road for the upcoming Pixar film, which has faced multiple delays due to the ongoing pandemic – however fans will be able to stream the flick on Disney+ over the festive season as it bypasses a theatrical release.
 (You can sign up to Disney+ with an annual subscription for £59.99 or £5.99 a month.)

 Here’s everything you need to know about the jazz inspired feature.